knpuniversity/symfony4/knpu/ep5-forms/data-transformer.md

 `DataTransformerInterface`.
 I'll go to the Code -> Generate menu, or Command+N on a Mac, select "Implement Methods" and choose the two from that interface.

 I love data transformers!
-Let's add some debug code in each so we can see when they're called and what this value looks like.
+Let's add some debug code in each method so we can see when they're called and what this value looks like.
 So `dd('transform', $value)` and `dd('reverse transform', $value)`.